minorua/Qgis2threejs/docs/source/ExportSettings.rst

     * Features that intersect with map canvas extent

-      Features displayed on the map canvas are exported.
+      Features on the map canvas are exported.

         * Clip geometries